What to Expect on Your 1-hour Row

 We want you to have the best possible rowing experience, and a big part of that is being comfortable and dressed for the conditions.
 Conditions can change quickly on the water, even during an hour-long lesson, and we typically do not cancel rows for light rain, light to moderate wind, or cool temperatures.

 Layers are your friends!
-It’s better to have more layers than you need than not enough, there’s plenty of room in the boat and we provide you with a dry bag to store your gear.
+It’s better to have more layers than you need than not enough.
+There’s plenty of room in the boat and we provide you with a dry bag to store your gear.

 If you have any questions about what to bring, please reach out with questions before your scheduled row.